cloudwatt/applications/blueprint-coreos-drone/README-EN.md

 ### A one-click sounds really nice...

 ...
 Good!
-Go to the [Apps page](https://www.cloudwatt.com/en/apps/) on the Cloudwatt website, choose the apps, press **DEPLOYER** and follow the simple steps...
+Go to the [Apps page](https://www.cloudwatt.com/en/apps/) on the Cloudwatt website, choose the apps, press **DEPLOY** and follow the simple steps...
 2 minutes later, a green button appears... **ACCESS**: you have your Drone!

 ## Enjoy